 How to achieve successful loose-aggressive poker

-The main benefit of the LAG-style is that you can win pots without having a legitime hand.
+The main benefit of the LAG-style is that you can win lots of pots without having legitime hands.
 That means simply that you could potentially win more hands, by a higher frequency.

 Although it's true that most winning players are TAGs, at the top of the pinnacle, the truly great online players are LAGs.
 Mark Vos

 When some players try to change their TAG-style to a LAG-style, they do it half-hearted, which result in a flawed game.
 If you, for example, play loose before the flop, you must be prepared to do so also after the flop.
 By raising pre flop, get called by an opponent and when don’t bet again, you are doing your opponent a twofold favor: you increase the pot, and you give it to him (if he got enough sense to bet).

 That may be an exaggeration, but in principle it is true.
 You could of course refrain from betting and when instead call your opponent’s bet.
 That is something you more or less must do if you don’t bet yourself, but when you are passive, and if you are going to be passive post flop you better refrain from raise pre flop in the first place.

 This don’t mean that you must continue to bet after the flop when you raise pre-flop 100 times out of 100.
 That would actually be non-optimal since it makes you vulnerable for check-raise bluffs from an opponent that observes the patterns.
 But, your standard play post flop must be an aggressive one if you are raising pre-flop.
 If you increase the pot, you must fight for it.

 The texture on the flop will dictate when you should avoid a continue-bet.
 If three low cards are dealt on the flop, your opponent will probably don’t think you hit something and betting would therefore often be called.
 On the other hand, if you have hit something, just go ahead and bet, you will get pleasant implied odds!